 Examples include major oil leaks from shipping tankers or flooding due to excessive stormwater runoff.
-Whenever an emergency occurs immediate action is critical, requiring access to real-time data to assess the impact of pollution on water quality.
+Whenever an emergency occurs immediate action is critical, requiring access to real-time data to assess the impact of pollution level on water quality.

 How is water quality traditionally monitored?

-How does the Sinay solution work?
+How does the Sinay solution and program work?

 The Sinay Water Quality module uses APIs to connect all types of sensors and transmits data at a chosen frequency, enabling the data to be easily accessible from your own dashboard – in real-time.
 Furthermore, data can be collected from multiple locations, and brought together in a single place.
-This enables you to be proactive in water pollution management, measuring the impact of environmental projects as well as monitoring compliance with international regulations.
+This enables you to be proactive in water prevention management, measuring the impact of environmental projects as well as monitoring compliance with international regulations.

 The Water Quality module is part of the Sinay Hub, a system connecting you to accurate and real-time information for all kinds of maritime sectors.
 We can create a bespoke dashboard to meet your exact requirements, with swift delivery and implementation.

 Water quality is important: in our seas, our rivers, on the surface, and in our ports, for both companies and the public.
 It affects human and marine health as well as the environment.

 It is important to monitor water quality to ensure that it is safe for humans to drink it as well as for wildlife, and marine life.
 Regarding ports, it is important to measure water quality to understand environmental impacts and to not harm sea life.

 Traditionally, water quality monitoring relies on manual systems of data collection sampling.